Cgettys/CSharpMutation/README.md

 Direct Supply/Rose-Hulman Institute of Technology

-Mutation testing plugin C#, originally built for Visual Studio Enterprise 2015.
+A fast mutation testing plugin for C#, originally built for Visual Studio Enterprise 2015.
+It features many of the code coverage optimizations first introduced by pitest for Java.

 Also tested Community and Enterprise flavors of 2017; seems to work.